baranovskypd/goodpress/README.md

 from [R Markdown](https://rmarkdown.rstudio.com/).
 I need this prototype for [a course](https://scientific-rmd-blogging.netlify.app/). 😺

-**Limitation**: This package works with WordPress REST API and needs your adding an authentication plugin to your WordPress website.
-You can only install plugins on WordPress websites that are either **not** on wordpress.com (self-hosted; paid service somewhere) or with a costly wordpress.com business plan.
+**Limitation**: This package relies on the standard WordPress REST API but has only been tested on self-hosted Wordpress installations.
+It may or may not work with the centralised wordpress.com service (if it does, please report back, for instance in an issue).

 **Important disclaimer**: I don’t use WordPress, so I am not sure you should trust me.
 You are welcome to try out the package (not on